 Students must be accepted in an associate or baccalaureate degree program at the University of Alaska Anchorage (any campus) and must be enrolled in at least three credits during the semester in which the application is submitted.

-Research Projects can be submitted by either December 8, 2017 or March 28, 2018.
-Projects must have been completed in the Spring 2017, Summer 2017, or Fall 2017 semester.
-Research projects completed in Spring 2018 are eligible for the award as long as the final project can be submitted by the spring deadline.
+Research Projects can be submitted between December 2, 2019 and March 16, 2020.
+Projects must have been completed in the Spring 2019, Summer 2019, or Fall 2019 semesters.
+Research projects completed in Spring 2020 are eligible for the award as long as the final project can be submitted by the spring deadline.

 Application: Complete applications will include the items listed below.
 Please include page numbers.